 Debt is cheaper because it is paid before equity and has collateral backing it.
 Debt ranks ahead of equity on liquidation of the business.
 There are pros and cons to financing with debt vs equity that a business needs to consider.
 It is not automatically better to use debt financing simply because it’s cheaper.
 A good answer to the question may highlight the tradeoffs, if there is any followup required.
 Learn more about the cost of debt and cost of equity.

 A company has learned that due to a new accounting rule, it can start capitalizing R&D costs instead of expensing them.

 This question has four parts to it:

-It’s important to have strong financial modeling fundamentals.
-Wherever possible, model assumptions (inputs) should be in one place and distinctly colored (bank models typically use blue font for model inputs).
+It’s important to have strong financial modeling principles.
+Wherever possible, model assumptions (inputs) should be in one place and distinctly colored (bank models typically use a blue font for model inputs).
 Good Excel models also make it easy for users to understand how inputs are translated into outputs.
 Good models also include error checks to ensure the model is working correctly (e.g., the balance sheet balances, the cash flow calculations are correct, etc.).
 They contain enough detail, but not too much, and they have a dashboard that clearly displays the key outputs with charts and graphs.
-For more, check out our complete guide to financial modeling.
+For more, check out CFI’s complete guide to financial modeling.

 In this answer to this interview question, it’s important to consider the company’s normal working capital cycle.